Top 10 TV Networks and Programming Blocks Considered Nostalgic by Gen Z

 However, unlike Nick Jr., Playhouse Disney was only a programming block with a few shows airing on its sister network Toon Disney.
 Even if you hated Mickey Mouse Clubhouse, you've got to admit, Playhouse Disney was a memorable network, even if they adopted the generic "Junior" name in 2011.

-Jetix Jetix, formerly Fox Kids in Europe, Latin America and North America, was a worldwide children's television programming brand owned by Jetix Europe, Jetix Latin America and ABC Cable Networks Group.
+Jetix, formerly known as Fox Kids in Europe, Latin America, and North America, was a children's television programming brand.
+It was jointly owned by Jetix Europe, Jetix Latin America, and ABC Cable Networks Group.
+Jetix operated from 2004 to 2009 and aired popular animated and action-oriented programming... read more

-Disney XD Disney XD is an American digital cable and satellite television channel that is owned by the Disney Channels Worldwide unit of the Disney–ABC Television Group, itself a unit of the Disney Media Networks division of The Walt Disney Company.
+Disney XD is an American digital cable and satellite television channel.
+It is owned by Disney Channels Worldwide, which operates under the Disney - ABC Television Group, a division of The Walt Disney Company... read more

 Hub Network